By Any Other Name

 Tired and frazzled, I decided to catch forty-winks – you know, take a nap.
 I plugged Artful in and shut him down for a charge, snuggled under my favorite quilt, and slipped off to sleep real quick-like.
 After what seemed like only a few minutes, I woke from a bad dream with my heart a racin' like crazy.
 I was dreamin' of a rainy night with thunder and lightening cracking.
 I dreamed of a woman sobbin' and a baby cryin' and a dark shadowy figure slamming a door.
 But it weren't a house door then there was a crack-like but not thunder.
 The sound of the woman's sobbing became real quiet, but the baby kept on screaming and crying . . . mommy . . .mommy . . . mommy.
 My eyes were wet with tears.

 I shiver just rememberin' . . . the fever caused the bad dream, I figured.
 That and my search for my own birth records comin' up empty and all.
 It was such a sad and lonely dream, too.
 I hope it doesn't come back.
 I dread the dreams that already haunt me.
 Strange dreams in strange places with people I never saw.
 Some day, I'll tell you more, but my heart ain't in it today.
 I hope you understand.

 I lay there for an eternity starin’ up at the white canopy over my bed.
-I tossed and turned the sheets feeling like sand paper.
+I tossed and turned with the sheets feeling like sand paper.
 Finally, I could hear the crow of a cock in the distance and got up.